Preschool Field Officer (PSFO) Service

 With parent/carer consent the PSFO can directly observe a child in the early childhood environment and contribute to the educator’s assessment of the child’s capabilities as well as their learning and development needs.
 This information assists educators and families to make informed decisions regarding referral pathways for specialised assessment or support services.
 PSFOs also assist the educator to identify and link families to a range of supports available and assist the educator’s program planning for the child in the early childhood setting.

-Where an early childhood educator seeks support from the PSFO service in relation to a child, the early childhood educator is required to obtain informed consent from parents/guardians/carers for PSFO involvement with their child, prior to requesting PSFO assistance.
+Where an early childhood educator seeks support from the PSFO service in relation to an individual child, the early childhood educator is required to obtain informed consent from parents/guardians/carers prior to requesting PSFO assistance.

 Who can request support?